 How do I get an Inventor model into Revit?
-How can I open up an Inventor model in Revit and save it as an RFA file?
+How can I easily transfer models from Inventor to Revit?
+Am I able to open up an Inventor model in Revit and save it as an RFA file?
 Can I export an Inventor model to an RFA file?
 Can I save as my Inventor model to an RFA file?
 I receive these types of questions from customers on a weekly basis and there is a solution.
 It’s called the “BIM Exchange Environment” within Autodesk Inventor 2016.

 Inventor to Revit: Significant Business Benefits